Ashby with Oby: Ashby church

 The church at Ashby was dedicated to St Mary the Virgin.
 (This causes confusion with the church at Ashby St Mary.)
 It was located on the north side of the Thurne Road and east of Repps Road, just east of a clump of trees which itself is east of a bungalow.
 The site is now a ploughed field, and there is nothing to see.

 The 1976 drought allowed cropmarks to be photographed which outlined the foundations of the lost church.
 These revealed two, otherwise unknown, phases of building.
 The first one involved a single nave with an apsidal chancel and a round tower, resembling the 12th century church at Hales.
 Later in the Middle Ages, the chancel was substantially extended to form a three-bay square-ended and buttressed structure as wide as the nave.
 The latter was extended to the west over the demolished round tower, and a new square tower was built.
 A south porch was provided.

 The archaeological investigation in 1822 traced a nave wall for 90 feet (27 metres), and the west wall for 30 feet (9 metres).
 Also traced were the foundations of a square west tower, with diagonal corner buttresses.
 An area of black and yellow floor tiling, laid in a zig-zag pattern "similar to those used in Martham church, only smaller" was uncovered.

 The Norfolk antiquarian Francis Blomefield visited in about 1740 when the church was still standing, and left a brief description which did not include architectural details.
 He mentioned three grave-slabs and two tombs in the chancel, another grave-slab apparently in the nave, and the font.
 The font had a carved escutcheon displaying an orle and martlets.

+Windmills

+There are two windmills in Ashby with Oby.

+Clippesby Windmill is a drainage mill in Ashby.
+It was converted to a basic weekend retreat in 1958, retaining most of its machinery.

+Wiseman's mill is a drainage mill in Oby, which was also a sawmill.
+Built in 1753, it worked until 1933.
+The mill has been conserved.